TUMFTM/Wale-Net/README.md

 ## Deployment in Motion Planning Framework

-1. After installation import the Prediction class from  `mod_precition` e.g. with `from mod_prediction import WaleNet`.
-Available classes for predcition are:
+1. After installation import the prediction class from  `mod_prediction` e.g. with `from mod_prediction import WaleNet`.
+Available classes for prediction are:
     * `Prediction` for ground truth predictions, uncertainties are zero.
     * `WaleNet` for probability-based LSTM prediction.
-2. Initialize the class with a CommonRoad scenario with `predictor = WaleNet(<CommonRoad Scenario object>)`. *Optionally* provide a dictionary of [online_args](mod_prediction/configs/online/README.md) for the prediction with different models or for online learning*
+2. Initialize the class with a CommonRoad scenario with `predictor = WaleNet(<CommonRoad Scenario object>)`. *Optionally* provide a dictionary of [online_args](mod_prediction/configs/online/README.md) for the prediction with different models or for online learning.
-3. Call `predictor.step(time_step, obstacle_id_list)` in a loop, wehere time_step is the current time_step of an CommonRoad scenario object and obstacle_id_list is a list of all the IDs of the dynamic obstacle that should be predicted.
+3. Call `predictor.step(time_step, obstacle_id_list)` in a loop, where `time_step` is the current time step of a CommonRoad scenario object and `obstacle_id_list` is a list of all the IDs of the dynamic obstacle that should be predicted.
 It outputs a dictionary in the following format:
     ```
     prediction_result = {